kaplanz/rugby/apps/cli/README.md

 overridden when running the program.

 Any relative paths specified in this file are resolved relative to this file's parent directory.
-Use `--conf` on the command-line to provide an alternate location for this file.
+Use `--config` on the command-line to provide an alternate location for this file.

 The default configuration could either be found [here](./rugby.toml), or